Kacprucha/KateringApp/frontend/README.md

 ## Production server

+Run `ng build --catering-firm` to build the project for catering firm.
+The build artifacts will be stored in the `dist/` directory.
+You can use the `--prod` flag for a production build.
-Run `ng build --prod` to build the project.
+Run `ng build --client` to build the project cilent.
 The build artifacts will be stored in the `dist/` directory.
 You can use the `--prod` flag for a production build.

 ## Code scaffolding